 Ensuring your content makes sense, flows and is free of spelling mistakes and typos

 Hyperlink content to other applicable content.
-This will not only help with navigation, but it also lends itself to a Google-favoured verification check of backlinks (hyperlinks on keywords and phrases that connect back to applicable, valuable content relating to these words and phrase).
+This will not only help with navigation, but it also lends itself to a Google-favoured verification check of backlinks (hyperlinks on keywords and phrases that connect back to applicable, valuable content relating to these words and phrases).

 The old adage ‘work smarter, not harder’ is kind of what I’m talking about here.
 There is an amount of work required, but leaving your content stagnant after first efforts to create, distribute and optimise, is a waste.
 Much like the print reference I began with, allowing your content pages to be pushed into web oblivion is as good as those magazine pages that eventually lined the kitty litter.
 Find ways to continuously push out content you already have.
 This is especially worthwhile for evergreen or seasonal content that can be used over the year, and allowing new or fresh eyes to see your business.
 While a user may have already seen this content 12 months ago, they could be in a better position to action contact, or require your product or service again.
 Before you repurpose your content, ensure you’ve updated any references or information, and that all of your CTA buttons and links are still working.